alvinnws/advent-of-code/README.md

 ### 6-2
 I'm glad I used math rather than brute force, got the correct answer on the first try.
 Day 6 was much easier than day 5.
+### 7-1
+I would presume there are much better design choices to have taken, unfortunately I ended up recreating bubble sort to sort the hands.
+Fortunately the computation time remained under 1s.
+### 7-1
+Oh if it isn't the consequences of my actions.
+To fit my code from 7-1, I needed to hardcode the effects of all the jokers.
+This was time consuming but I still got the answer without much issues.